doctrine/DoctrineMongoODMModule/doc/UserGuide.md

 Copy `vendor/doctrine/doctrine-mongo-odm-module/config/module.doctrine-mongo-odm.local.php.dist` into your application's `config/autoload` directory, rename it to `module.doctrine-mongo-odm.local.php` and make the appropriate changes.

-Create directory `my/project/directory/data/DoctrineMongoODMModule/Proxy` and `my/project/directory/data/DoctrineMongoODMModule/Hydrator` and make sure your application has write access to it.
+Create the directories `my/project/directory/data/DoctrineMongoODMModule/Proxy` and `my/project/directory/data/DoctrineMongoODMModule/Hydrator` and make sure your application has write access to them.

 Configure your Application module
 ---------------------------------

-Open ´module/Application/config/module.config.php` and add the namespace on top of the file:
+Open `module/Application/config/module.config.php` and add the namespace to the top of the file:

 ```php
 <?php